Conceptualizing Bronze Age Seascapes

 - E-book

-Mari Yamasaki is a Near Eastern archaeologist specialised in the Eastern Mediterranean.
+Mari Yamasaki is an Ancient Near Eastern archaeologist who specializes in the Eastern Mediterranean.
 Her research focuses on concepts of maritimity and ancient perception of underwater spaces.
-In 2021 she completed her PhD on the conceptualisation of the sea in the Eastern Mediterranean Bronze Age at Johannes Gutenberg University, Mainz, where she also taught courses in Mediterranean and Cypriot archaeology.
+She completed her PhD on the conceptualisation of the sea in the Eastern Mediterranean Bronze Age at Johannes Gutenberg University, Mainz.
+Since 2023 she is a postdoctoral researcher at the Polish Centre for Mediterranean Archaeology at the University of Warsaw.
 Her fieldwork includes excavations and surveys in Italy and Cyprus, both on land and underwater.

 Acknowledgements